A SHORT HISTORY OF ALBANIA

 In 1995 and 1996 pyramid investment schemes sprang up in Albania but at the end of 1996 they began to collapse.
 The result was unrest in Albania which forced the government to hold new elections in June 1997.

 Gradually stability returned to Albania.
-However since 1998 the Albanian economy has grown although Albania remains a poor country.
+However, since 1998 the Albanian economy has grown although Albania remains a poor country.
 Today the government is trying to improve infrastructure in Albania.
-Meanwhile in 2009 Albania joined NATO.
-Today the population of Albania is 3 million.
+Meanwhile, in 2009, Albania joined NATO.
+Today Albania is hoping to join the EU.
+In 2020 the population of Albania was 2.8 million.

 A Timeline of Albania